japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 unregisterAllMapOutput...FIXME

-unregisterAllMapOutput is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#handleTaskCompletion[handle a task completion (due to a fetch failure)].
+unregisterAllMapOutput is used when DAGScheduler is requested to scheduler:DAGScheduler.md#handleTaskCompletion[handle a task completion (due to a fetch failure)].

 == [[unregisterShuffle]] Deregistering Shuffle